Benjamin Wedro, MD, FACEP, FAAEM

 - Patient Comments: Hydronephrosis - Complications

-- Hydronephrosis describes swelling of the kidney with the inability of urine to drain from the kidney into the bladder.
+- Hydronephrosis describes swelling of the kidney resulting from the inability of urine to drain from the kidney into the bladder.

 - Hydroureter describes swelling of the ureter, the tube that connects the kidney to the bladder.